andrewMacmurray/pokedex/README.md

-# Pokedex
+# Pokédex

-An example Pokédex and experiment with offline caching to localStorage
+An example Pokédex and experiment with offline caching to localStorage (see it running here https://gigantic-copy.surge.sh)

 ## How it works